Master of Education (M.Ed.) in Curriculum & Instruction

 What You’ll Learn

-The Master of Education with an emphasis in Curriculum and Instruction is designed for candidates seeking more in-depth knowledge and skill for classroom instruction.
+The Master of Education with an emphasis in Curriculum and Instruction is designed for candidates seeking more in-depth knowledge and skills for classroom instruction.
 In addition to foundation courses, students may select from a variety of electives, including courses leading to license endorsements.
 Candidates will complete a classroom or school-based project as a culminating experience.

 What You Can Do

 A master’s degree typically adds $3,000–$5,000 annually to a teacher’s base salary.
 An emphasis in curriculum and instruction supports classroom instruction, and also advances knowledge for instructional coaches or other teacher leaders who facilitate ongoing, day-to-day professional development for the teachers at the assigned school or schools.
-Other areas supported by this emphasis are college instructors, both adjunct and those in fields that require a master’s degree such as dental hygiene and interior design.
+Other areas supported by this emphasis are college instructors, both adjunct and those in fields that require a master’s degree, such as dental hygiene and interior design.
+Common careers for graduates include:

 • School teachers